 Temple of Hephaestus with Doric columns in Agora, Athens.

-Stoa of Attalos and the Agora Museum
+Discovering the Stoa of Attalos and the Ancient Agora Museum

-Philosophers and Orators on the Pnyx
+Pnyx: Philosophers and Orators

 From Assembly to Theater